 Are HSAs portable if you leave your job or retire from the workforce?

 Yes, HSAs are portable, which means you can keep your HSA if you quit your job, are terminated, or retire and leave the workforce entirely.2

 Can you transfer funds from one HSA to another?

 If you've held onto multiple HSA accounts from previous jobs, you may find it helpful to consolidate them all into one.
 That involves closing one account and either transferring or initiating a rollover of the remaining funds into a new HSA.2 You can request this action through your provider.
 Consolidating accounts may mean you pay lower fees, and you’ll have access to all your HSA funds in one account.

-Before you decide to consolidate HSA funds, be sure to familiarize yourself with the potential monetary implications.
-Some providers may charge monthly maintenance fees, or charge to open or close an account.
-Consult with a financial advisor about the possibility of tax ramifications.
-Typically, consolidating accounts is a tax-free process but it can vary by state and situation.2
+Before you decide to consolidate your HSA funds, make sure to familiarize yourself with the potential monetary implications.
+Some providers may charge fees to open or close an account, along with potential monthly maintenance fees.1 Consider consulting with a financial advisor to learn about the possibility of tax ramifications.
+Typically, consolidating accounts is a tax-free process, but it can vary by state and situation.2

 It’s a pretty simple process to combine HSA accounts, but there are a few ways to go about it.

 One consolidation option is an HSA rollover.
 To complete an HSA rollover, you’ll generally need to request one from your current HSA provider — just let them know you want to close the account and move your funds to a different provider account.
 Your provider can send you a check or deposit the funds in your bank account.
 Then, you’ll deposit the money into your new account.
 Any rollover funds aren’t counted toward your contribution limit.2